 Budget

-Prior to the summer board meeting and final submission of the next year’s budget, the executive director shall request input from each committee chair and prepare a budget of estimated income and estimated expenditures for the upcoming year.
-An initial draft of the following year’s budget shall be presented at the summer board meeting for an initial review by the board.
-The executive director shall update the budget for the upcoming year based on board input and upon approval of the finance committee, shall submit it to the international executive committee and international board of directors at the conference executive committee and international board meeting.
+Prior to the summer board meeting and final submission of the next year’s budget, the Executive Director shall request input from each committee chair and prepare a budget of estimated income and estimated expenditures for the upcoming year.
+The Executive Director shall submit it to the international executive committee and international board of directors at the conference executive committee and international board meeting.
 Upon approval of the executive committee and board of directors, the budget will stand as the limit of expenditures for the respective purposes unless otherwise ordered by the actions of the executive committee or board of directors.

 Investments